On the Maximization of Real Sequences: Applications

-We conclude that we have to compare the $a+1$ first terms of the sequence $x$ to find $\valu{x}$ and a integer maximizer of $x$.
-Using alternative approaches, we know that the maximal term of the sequence $x$ is achived at $k=a$.
+We conclude that we have to compare the $a+1$ first terms of the sequence $x$ to find $\valu{x}$ and an integer maximizer of $x$.
+Using alternative approaches, we know that the maximal term of the sequence $x$ is achieved at $k=a$.